x-Slim/Animonculory-Visual-Overhaul/AEReadme.md

 #### ENB

-AVO-AE ships with an ENB setup that is configured to match the look of the list.
+AVO ships with an ENB setup that is configured to match the look of the list.
 If you wish to make some changes though, here are a few common tweaks.
 I recommend opening the console before doing edits.

 ##### Removing the letterbox (in general as the default ENB doesn't have that effect enabled)

-1. Press [Shift+Enter] to open the ENB menu.
+1. Press [Home] to open the ENB menu.
 2. In the tab called Shader Parameters, select the `ENBPOSTPASS.FX` section.
 It will open once you click on it.
 3. Scroll down until you see letterbox and untick it.
 4. Press the save configuration button.
-5. Press [Shift+Enter] to return to the game.
+5. Press [Home] to return to the game.

 ##### Turning off settings for FPS